nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_supported_features.rst

 See the :ref:`nrfxlib:zboss` page in nrfxlib and the `external ZBOSS development guide and API documentation`_ for more information about the ZBOSS library.

-For more information about Zigbee, visit the `Zigbee Alliance`_ page and read `Zigbee Specification`_.
+For more information about Zigbee, visit the `Connectivity Standards Alliance`_ page and read `Zigbee Specification`_.